What is the earliest a child can register to play?

 Which age groups can have mixed teams?

-Male and female players can play in mixed teams in all the age groups covered by the the OMYFL, from Under 7 through to Under 16.
+Male and female players can play in mixed teams in all the age groups covered by the the OMYFL, from Under 7 through to Under 17.
+Under 18 teams can also be mixed, but as they play in a joint League with U19-U21 players, female players would not be able to play in matches against those teams.
 To ensure a club can add both female and male players in the same team, they must have affiliated their team as "mixed" in Whole Game System.
 If a club has affiliated a team as "male" or "female" and wants to change that, they should contact their County FA to request the change.

 What is the process for registering a player?

 All OMYFL player registrations, transfers and de-registrations are now done via the FA's Whole Game System.
-Clubs have been given details on the registration process and further details can be found on the player registration page, including a downloadable guide.
+Clubs have been given details on the registration process and further details can be found on the player registration page .

 When is a player eligible to play?

 Players must be registered with the League two days before they play.
 For a Saturday team, registrations must be submitted by 9pm on Thursday and for a Sunday team, registrations must be submitted by 9pm on Friday.
 Transferred players have the same timeframe.

 How do you know a player is registered?